A guide to choosing your perfect forex broker

 What type of broker are they?

 There are two main types of brokers, dealing desk brokers, also known as market makers and non-dealing desk brokers.
-A market maker is a broker that usually takes the opposite site of any trade that you enter, which simply means that your loss is the broker’s gain.
+A market maker is a broker that usually takes the opposite side of any trade that you enter, which simply means that your loss is the broker’s gain.
 This is not a bad thing, despite being paraded as such, given that a regulated broker is unlikely to manipulate your trades as this is unethical.

 Most market makers also offer access to a dealing desk where a trader can call the broker and be guided on how to execute a trade.
-However, a dealing desk will not provide you with investment or trading advice, they will only guide in you in executing your chosen trades.
+However, a dealing desk will not provide you with investment or trading advice, they will only guide you in executing your chosen trades.

 For experienced traders, the non-dealing desk brokers who offer accounts such as ECN accounts, which are offered by brokers who are part of an Electronic Communications Network.
 Another account for pro traders is the Direct Market Access (DMA) account, which is quite similar to the ECN account as they both charge a commission based on the trade size, but typically offer lower spreads.